 |17.||Nikon D3X||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the 1Ds Mark III has a hotshoe, while the M10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the M10 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the M10 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the M10 was followed by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Canon M10 Manual.
+Further information on the features and operation of the 1Ds Mark III and M10 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Canon M10 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark III and the Canon M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds Mark III:

 - More detail: Offers more megapixels (21 vs 17.9MP) with a 8% higher linear resolution.

 - Better image quality: Scores substantially higher (15 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.8 bits more color depth).